Recognizing nullhomotopic maps into the classifying space of a Kac-Moody group: Explicit computations and examples

+When $n=3$, the acyclic matching just described is depicted by the first step of Figure \ref{pic:C3} with the six non-triangular arrows representing six pairings of $M_\emptyset$ factors.
+Intuitively, removing these 12 copies of $M_\emptyset$ from the chain complex (\ref{chainhstart}) is an algebraic version of a homotopy equivalence that eliminates 12 cells.

 It is well-known that the chain complex can be further reduced.
 The second step in Figure \ref{pic:C3} indicates an algebraic discrete Morse theory proof, but we do not spell this out.
-The smaller acyclic matching given is better motivation for later computations.
+Performing only the first step is better motivation for later computations.
 Let us now give a 2-spherical example where Lemma \ref{lim2special} applies.

 \begin{exmp} Taking, for example, the non-symmetrizable, non-singular matrix \beq A_2=\left[ \right] , \nonumber \eeq $K:=K(A_2)$ is indefinite, indecomposable, and 2-spherical with rank 3 torus $T:=K_\emptyset$.
 In particular, $\cat{C}_3$ is the set of spherical subsets $\cat{S}$ associated to $K$ so that Lemma \ref{lim2special} gives the identification \beq \lim^2_{\cat{S}} H^n( D_{K}, \QQ )= H^n( BT, \QQ ) / \langle H^n( BK_{\{1\}}, \QQ ), \cdots, H^n( BK_{\{3\}}, \QQ) \rangle \nonumber \eeq \nod In order to use the short exact sequence (\ref{sesBYcoho}) as in Example \ref{1spherical}, it remains to show that the $\QQ$-linear span of $\{ H^n( BK_{\{i\}}, \QQ ) \}_{i=1,2,3}$ is $H^n( BT, \QQ )$.